10 Types of Market Research

 Secondary data are available on the following platforms:

-YouTube, the second-largest platform, where people’s reach is higher and you get a gist of the individual as well as a group’s perception and preferences.
+• YouTube video: YouTube, is the second-largest platform, where people’s reach is higher and you get a gist of the individual as well as a group’s perception and preferences.
 There are many different types of video content available for the same topic, most people just rely on this for their research.

-There many people in the world who post an article about everything which makes it easy for people to learn and use this article for their research.
+• Blog post: There are many people in the world who post an article about everything which makes it easy for people to learn and use this article for their research.
 These articles can be third-party information because sometimes they too rely on other information.
 An Example could be, Travel blogs.

-Before there was no internet, people use to rely on books for information and today, still, there are people who like books.
+• Books: Before there was no internet, people use to rely on books for information, and today, still, there are people who like books.
 As one of the oldest mediums of information, books always give you a lot of information.

 Sometimes this secondary data can be too old so it’s better that you don’t rely on that.

-Qualitative research is nothing but a bundle of data that can be formed from primary or secondary data.
-Primary data such as interviews, polls, focus group information add to some secondary data.
+Qualitative Research: Qualitative research is nothing but a bundle of data that can be formed from primary or secondary data.
+Primary data such as interviews, polls, and focus group information add to some secondary data.
 You can also ask the question to your target customers like

-what is the best product/services provided by us?
+• what is the best product/service provided by us?

 This research helps you to stand in the shoes of the customers and think like them and then know what they want to input in these things into your product and services.

-Polls from primary data can give you a collection of number which can be used in quantitative research.
+• Polls from primary data can give you a collection of numbers that can be used in quantitative research.

 This research will help you to set a trend for the people where they can invest and understand why they should invest.